Khushi018/Airline-Reservation-System/README.md

 ## Features

 - User-friendly interface for booking and managing reservations.
-- Real-time seat availability and pricing updates.
+- Seat availability and management updates.
 - Payment and Mail System
-- Admin panel for managing flights, users, and bookings.
+- Admin panel for managing flights, airports, users, and bookings.
 - Email notifications for booking confirmations and updates.

 ## Functionalities